mahmoudalbardan/FraudDetectionMLOps/README.md

 python experimental/testing_the_app.py
 ```

-###  MLOps with GitHub actions
+## MLOps with GitHub actions

+### Setting Up GitHub Secrets
+To successfully run the workflows, add the following secrets in your GitHub repository:
+1. **Docker Hub Credentials**
+   Required to authenticate and push images to Docker Hub:
+    - `DOCKER_USERNAME`
+    - `DOCKER_PASSWORD`

+2. **Google Cloud Service Account Key**
+   Allows access to data from Google Cloud Storage:
+    - `GCP_SERVICE_ACCOUNT_KEY` (Ensure the key is encoded in base64 format, as GitHub Secrets does not support JSON directly.)

+### Workflows Description
 The `.github/workflows` directory in the project repository contains 4 workflow `.yml` files:

-1. `build_and_test.yml`: it automates the process of checking out the code, setting up the python
+- `build_and_test.yml`: it automates the process of checking out the code, setting up the python
 environment, installing dependencies, analyzing code quality with Pylint, and running unit tests whenever changes
 are pushed to the main branch or when triggered manually.

-2. `train.yml`: it automates the process of training a machine learning model whenever
+- `train.yml`: it automates the process of training a machine learning model whenever
 changes are pushed to the main branch or when manually triggered.
 It consists of several important steps:
 decoding a Google Cloud Platform service account key from a secret and writing it to a JSON file that is used by
 `src/scripts/train_model.py` in order to access google cloud storage and read the raw data from it.
 It executes the model training script with the following arguments (`--configuration configuration.ini`: configuration file and  `--retrain false`: to specify if it
 is a first time training.
 Finally it uploads the trained model as an artifact.

-3. `deploy.yml`: it automates the deployment of the machine learning that is built in `train.yml`
+- `deploy.yml`: it automates the deployment of the machine learning that is built in `train.yml`
 model **after the completion** of the `train.yml` workflow or when manually triggered.
 it consists of several important steps:
 building and tagging a docker image for the application using `Dockerfile`, and pushing the built image to my docker hub personal account.
 Finally, the workflow deploys the application to a google cloud compute engine by pulling the
 docker image from Docker Hub and running it.

-4. `monitor.yml`: this workflow is designed to monitor the performance of the machine learning model on a weekly basis (each sunday at midnight)
+- `monitor.yml`: this workflow is designed to monitor the performance of the machine learning model on a weekly basis (each sunday at midnight)
 or when manually triggered.
 The workflow includes several important steps:
 decoding a Google Cloud Platform service account key from a secret and writing it to a JSON file that is used by
 `src/scripts/monitor.py` in order to access google cloud storage and read the **updated** data from it.